mding010705/TWASviz/README.md

 TWASviz is built to be compatible with the TWAS software [PrediXcan](https://github.com/hakyimlab/MetaXcan/wiki/Individual-level-PrediXcan:-introduction,-tutorials-and-manual).
-PrediXcan is can do all 3 steps in the above Figure 1a.
-However, the association that PrediXcan does is just a naive simple linear regression of predicated gene expression against phenotype data, one gene at a line.
+PrediXcan can do all 3 steps in the above Figure 1a.
+However, the association that PrediXcan does is just a naive simple linear regression of predicted gene expression against phenotype data, one gene at a time.
 With TWASviz, PrediXcan is meant to do steps 1.
 Train and 2.
-Predict, and TWASviz is meant to do step 3.
+Predict, and TWASviz does step 3.
 Associate (via sparse group lasso) and a new step 4.
-Visualize.
+Visualize!
 TWASviz supplies functions that are meant to take in PrediXcan predicted gene expression data, and even has a couple of functions that are meant to deal directly with PrediXcan TWAS association results.
 Since PrediXcan is a very beginner friendly TWAS software, TWASviz is meant to attract PrediXcan users, invite them to try a different TWAS framework, and to give them some functions to produce interesting TWAS summary plots.

 ## TWASviz Overview